-A Carer’s Assessment is your opportunity to talk about your own needs and things that could make caring easier for you.
-You may discuss the kind of care you already provide for the cared for, this may include personal care, practical help and emotional support.
-You could also take this opportunity to address areas of difficulty and identify ways to resolve them with our services and support.
-This may range from a short break, to information about Carer’s support groups so you may meet other Carers in a similar situation as yourself, benefits advice, activities for the person who is cared for, and so on.
+A Carer’s Assessment is your opportunity to talk about your own needs and the things that could make caring easier for you.
+You may discuss the kind of care you already provide for the person you are caring for which may include personal care, practical help and emotional support.
+You may also take this opportunity to address areas of difficulty and identify ways to resolve them with our services and support.
+This may range from a short break, to information about Carer’s support groups so you may meet other carers in a similar situation as yourself, benefits advice, activities for the person who is cared for, and so on.

 The assessment is a face to face discussion between you and the person carrying out the assessment.
 A carer may ask for the assessment to be carried out in private away from the person being cared for.
 If you have had a Carers Assessment, you can request a Review of your needs.
 You can request a Carers Assessment or a Carers Review even if the person you care for refuses help.